12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 If you play without a slope rangefinder, you’ll have to compensate for elevation changes yourself through feel or by using rules of thumb.

 If you also play tournaments, you can just toggle off the slope feature on most rangefinders so that it can be used legally.
-Watch out for rangefinders that don’t have a toggle, like the GOGOGO SPORT GS24.
+Careful, though, as some rangefinders don’t have a toggle.

 6. Range